The Porsche edition of Garmin Epix 2 is now official. You can check out the $1,250 watch on the Porsche-design website.

 Unlike last year, in 2022 we’ve seen quite a few new Garmin watches.
-The latest to land is Venu Sq 2.
+Just a month ago the Venu Sq 2 landed.
 Not too much different from its predecessor, the company has beefed up its display and battery.
 Now you get a 1.41 inch AMOLED instead of a 1.3 inch LCD, along with an extra 5 days of battery juice.
 There’s also the addition of Multi-GNSS satellite connectivity.

-We are expecting Instinct 2 Analog to land in the near future, Vivomove Trend and a mystery watch called Garmin Austin.
-Nothing is yet known about these devices but they did appear in a local retailer listing we spotted this Spring.
+We are expecting Instinct Crossover to land in the near future, Vivomove Trend and a mystery watch called Garmin Austin.
+All of these appeared in a local retailer listing we spotted this Spring.
 Other devices that appeared on that list and were un-launched at the time, have all been released since.

-But before we see any of those, there is another Garmin watch in the making.
+But before we see any of those, there is another Garmin watch to talk about.